 The most common first choice medication for new-onset mania is lithium.
 Depakote (divalproex) and antipsychotics such as Risperdal (risperidone), Seroquel (quetiapine), and Zyprexa (olanzapine) are also possible front line options.
-The antipsychotics can be combined with Depakote or lithium if the symptoms are resistant to the initial medication choice.
-Any antidepressant medications the patient is taking should be put on hold during the manic episode and can make symptoms worse if they are not stopped temporarily.
+These can be combined if the symptoms are resistant to the initial medication choice.
+Any antidepressant medications the patient is taking should be put on hold during the manic episode.
+Otherwise, they could make symptoms worse if they are not stopped temporarily.

-These are particularly difficult to treat, and the Food and Drug Administration has only approved two medications for them.
+These are particularly difficult to treat, and the FDA has only approved two medications for them.
 These are Seroquel (quetiapine) and a combination of Zyprexa (olanzapine) and Prozac (fluoxetine).

 Lithium and Depakote are the first choice medications for preventing new episodes of mania and depression and reducing the risk of suicide.
 Lamictal (lamotrigine) is a good choice for people who are especially prone to depression.
 For people who responded well to antipsychotic medications during new-onset mood episodes, those may simply be continued as maintenance medications.
 The Food and Drug Administration has also approved Risperdal Consta, which is a long-acting, injection version of risperidone that patients receive once every two weeks.
 Stopping any maintenance medication should be done gradually, as ending one suddenly can instigate relapse.